|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Napoleon is quoted as having said, "History is the version of past events that people have decided to agree upon."
-Bill Bartsch's engaging and readable book covers an historic event that, like many of the Pacific campaigns during WWII, has yet to receive the scholarly attention in merits.
+William H. Bartsch book covers an historic event that, like many of the Pacific campaigns during WWII, has yet to receive the scholarly attention in merits.
 In taking up this story, the reader has no settled version or “agreement” to which to refer.
 In effect, the story is being told for the first time.

-This is Bartsch’s second book on the Philippines.
-The first, Doomed at the Start focused on story of Army Air Corps pursuit pilots and their valiant but ultimately tragic efforts to confront the Japanese air assaults on the Philippines on December 8, 1941 through April 1942.
-In his second book, Bartsch explores the political and military forces on both the American and Japanese sides that preceded the events of December 8, 1941, culuminating in the disaster of that day.
+This is Bartsch’s second book about the air war in the Philippines.
+His first book, Doomed at the Start focused on story of the U.S. Army Air Corps (USAAC) pursuit pilots and their valiant but ultimately tragic efforts to confront the Japanese air assaults on the Philippines on December 8, 1941 through April 1942.
+In his second book, Bartsch explores the political and military forces on both the American and Japanese sides that preceded the events of December 8, 1941, culminating in the disaster of that day.

 Bartsch has taken on the long overdue task of presenting a compelling and sad history of bravery, incompetence and competing egos combined with a war planning system that was still evolving when America entered WWII.
 In its failure to fully understand the inexorable growth of hostilities in both the east and west, America was suffering from a perceptual lag during the pre-WWII period.
 The national mood during the 1930s, shaped by the economic traumas of the Depression and memories of WWI, was adamantly isolationist and opposed involvement in foreign wars.
 This mood was apparent in the country's foreign and fiscal policies.
 During the 1930s, military budgets were kept unreasonably low, military planning was required to be based on defensive, not offensive, strategies and technological development was morbidly slow.